General Contact Information

 Students may be eligible for Veteran’s Work Study benefits.
 In order to be eligible, students must be receiving full-time veterans’ benefits.
 Such students can work up to 750 hours per year at a rate of at least the federal minimum wage.

 Are all dependents of veterans eligible to receive educational benefits?

-No, only dependents who are eligible for Chapter 35, Survivors' and Dependents' Educational Assistance Program are may be considered for benefits.
+No, only dependents that are eligible for the Fry Scholarship or Chapter 35, Survivors' and Dependents' Educational Assistance Program may be considered for benefits.
 Chapter 35 provides educational assistance to the spouses and children of veterans who died while on active duty or were totally disabled due to their military experience.
+The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) provides Post-9/11 GI Bill benefits to the children and surviving spouses of Service members who died in the line of duty while on active duty after September 10, 2001.
 Eligibility questions can be directed to the U.S. Department of Veterans Affairs.